ENGO150/ClearTemp/README.md

 Java version of ClearTemp lasted 300ms, the new C version lasts 6ms.

-*you can download latest release [here](https://github.com/ENGO150/ClearTemp/releases/latest).
+*you can download the latest release [here](https://github.com/ENGO150/ClearTemp/releases/latest).